Bregman dynamics, contact transformations and convex optimization: Introduction

 \section{Introduction}

 Despite their practical utility and explicit convergence bounds, accelerated gradient methods have long been difficult to motivate from a fundamental theory.
-This lack of understanding limits {the theoretical foundations of the methods, which in turns hinders the development of new and more principled schemes}.
-Recently a progression of work has studied some continuum limits of accelerated gradient methods, demonstrating that these methods can be derived as discretizations of continuous dynamical systems.
-Shifting focus to the structure and discretization of these latent dynamical systems provides a foundation for the systematic development and implementation of new accelerated gradient methods.
+This lack of understanding limits {the theoretical foundations of the methods, which in turn hinders the development of new and more principled schemes}.
+Recently a progression of work has studied the continuum limit of accelerated gradient methods, demonstrating that these methods can be derived as discretizations of continuous dynamical systems.
+Shifting the focus to the structure and discretization of these latent dynamical systems provides a foundation for the systematic development and implementation of new accelerated gradient methods.

-This recent direction of research began with \cite{su2014differential} which found a continuum limit of Nesterov's accelerated gradient method (NAG)
+This recent direction of research began with~\cite{su2014differential}, which found a continuum limit of \emph{Nesterov's accelerated gradient} method (NAG)

 by discretizing the ordinary differential equation